Chrysaphius: Life and policies

 The Byzantine historians give us a considerable amount of information on Chrysaphius.
 His real name was Taiouma (Theophanes 151) or Tumna (Cedrenus I 601) or Tzoumas (Patria II 182; George Codinus 47) or even Ztommas (Malalas 363–6).
 Chrysaphius exercised a considerable influence on Theodosius II at the end of his reign.
 According to Malalas, Theodosius II loved Chrysaphius for his beauty (Malalas id and 368).
 He seems to have risen from among the ranks: according to Malalas, he was a mere cubicularius (servant of the imperial bedchamber); according to the Chronicon Paschale, he was a spatharios (p.
 390).

 In 441 the city prefect in Constantinople was a pagan poet from Panopolis in Egypt named Cyrus, who was exceedingly popular in the city.
 Thus he incurred the envy of Chrysaphius, who engineered his downfall.
 Cyrus saved himself by converting to Christianity, but the malice of Chrysaphius was not so easily frustrated, and the eunuch arranged for him to be appointed bishop of Cotyaeum in Phyrgia, where the population had lynched the previous four incumbents.
 In the event, Cyrus survived and returned to Constantinople in 451 after the death of Chrysaphius.

-In 443, he became chamberlain (praepositus sacri cubiculi), which in practice made him the chief minister of the weak Theodosius II.
+In 443, he became grand chamberlain (praepositus sacri cubiculi), which in practice made him one of the chief advisors of Theodosius II.
 Chroniclers record that he was all-powerful in the Palace (Theoph.
 150; Priscus 227); the later Patria (II 182; Codinus 47) names him anachronistically as a parakoimomenos, after the all-powerful eunuch officials of the 9th-10th centuries.
-He schemed against the emperor's sister Pulcheria by exalting the influence of the empress Eudocia, and succeeded in arranging her withdrawal from the court.
+In the Chronicle written by Theophanes the Confessor in the 9th century, he was said to have schemed against the emperor's sister Pulcheria by exalting the influence of the empress Eudocia, and succeeded in arranging her withdrawal from the court.
 Having done this, he intrigued against the empress, accusing her of adultery with Paulinus, a boyhood friend of the emperor.
 She was then banished in 444.
 Having removed both the emperor's wife and sister from the court, Chrysaphius was effectively ruler of the empire, and it is said that the emperor signed papers without reading them (Theophanes, A.M.
 5942).
+However, historians closer to his time such as Priscus (a contemporary of Chrysaphius), John Malalas and Marcellinus Comes do not mention Chrysaphius among the reasons for Eudocia's exile.